mikersee/png2pos/README.md

 If you like png2pos and use it, please let me know, it motivates me in further development.

 Important: png2pos will *never ever* be like Emacs; it is simple and specialized utility.

+There is also an alternative project called [png2escpos](https://github.com/twg/png2escpos) created by The Working Group Inc. It's younger, simpler and uses libpng. png2pos is in all aspects mature, nevertheless you may like alternative even more.

 ## Precompiled binary packages